mothball16/flash-thunder/FlashThunder/!Core/planningDoc.md

 	  or abandoning resources altogether for services.
 - Very highly considering using Tiled for tilemap building.
 This seems very conventional and better than putting characters in an array x_x
+	- Leaning towards alternative of a map editor from scratch for learning purposes.

 ### On Attacks
 - UnitSkill: The deserialized result of an entity attack.
 The info is used to stage attacks and update the UI.